ahurta92/ams562-notes/lectures/1/note.rst

 :code:`constexpr` which means evaluated at compile time.

 * Used to specify constants.
-* Allow placement of data in read-only memomory
+* Allow placement of data in read-only memory
 * Improve performance (run-time calculcation)
-* Values of :code:`constexpr` must be calculated at runtime.
+* Values of :code:`constexpr` must be calculated at compile time.

 .. code-block:: cpp